Interval Detection V2¶

 Note

-After selecting another workspace, the detection metric dropdown options will only display data types that have been authorized in the current workspace.
+After selecting another workspace, the detection metric dropdown will only display data types that have been authorized for the current workspace.

 Trigger Conditions¶

-Set the trigger conditions for alert levels: You can configure any one of the trigger conditions for emergency, important, warning, or normal.
+Set the trigger conditions for alert levels: You can configure any one of the emergency, important, warning, or normal trigger conditions.
 Supports three forms of data comparison: upward (data increase), downward (data decrease), and upward or downward.

 Configure trigger conditions and severity.
-When the query result is multiple values, an event is generated if any value meets the trigger condition.
+When the query results in multiple values, an event is generated if any value meets the trigger conditions.

 For more details, refer to Event Level Description.